ACLP-Logo

-William Webb Fellowship Program
+William L. Webb Fellowship Program

-William Logan Webb, Jr., MD
+William Logan Webb, Jr., MD, FACLP

-Dr. Webb, from Psychosomatics obituary
+from Psychosomatics obituary

 The program is named for William Logan Webb, Jr., MD, FACLP, president of the Academy 1986-87.
 Dr. Webb had an impressive career in C-L psychiatry and was among the early strong advocates of its subspecialty designation.
 He was involved in the study of pain, became an international authority in psychiatric ethics, was a highly respected teacher, and participated in symposia concerning coping mechanisms in sick physicians.
 When terminally ill in New York City, he eagerly became an interviewee for medical students.
 In 1991, Dr. Webb was awarded the Distinguished Service Medal of the American College of Psychiatrists.